-The popular Visit Bhutan tour 7 Days 6 Nights offers its visitors a chance to become familiar with Bhutan’s Landscape and Culture.
-On the Visit Bhutan tour 7 Days 6 Nights , you will be visiting the major attractions of Paro, Thimpu and Punakha and discover its impressive landmarks.
-During your visit in Paro, you will explore Paro Dzong, Kichu Lakhang and National Museum and most importantly you will hike to impressive Tiger’s Nest, also called Takshang Monastery.
+The popular Visit Bhutan tour 6 Nights, 7 Days offers its visitors a chance to become familiar with Bhutan’s Landscape and Culture.
+On the Visit Bhutan tour 6 Nights, 7 Days, you will be visiting the major attractions of Paro, Thimpu and Punakha, Gangtey and discover its impressive landmarks and things to do.
+During your visit to Paro, you will explore Paro Dzong, Kichu Lakhang and National Museum and most importantly you will hike up to impressive Tiger’s Nest, also called Takshang Monastery.
 This package for 6 nights 7 days is also the best trip itinerary for the family or couple to explore this beautiful Himalayan nation.

 Arrive at Paro Airport and then drive to the capital city Thimphu.
 Altitude: 2320m/ 7656ft above sea level.
 (1 hour 30 minutes drive)

-The flight into the Himalayas reveals scenic and breathtaking views of Himalayan Mountains of the world.
+The flight into the Himalayas reveals scenic and breathtaking views of the Himalayan Mountains of the world.
 If weather permits you will be able to see Mt Everest (8848m, 29,198ft) and other Himalayan mountain ranges.

 A representative from the agency will greet you on arrival and drive you to the capital city, Thimpu.